MrPascalCase/SbbChallenge/README.md

 <img src="https://github.com/MrPascalCase/SbbChallenge/blob/master/ReadmeImage1.png" alt="drawing" height="800"/>

+(Image: A visualization of a precedence constraint graph representing a time table.)

 On this github repository you find my master [thesis](https://github.com/MrPascalCase/SbbChallenge/blob/master/Thesis.pdf) & project.

 The SBB (swiss federal railways) challenge is a time table generation problem.
 At the core this is a *blocking-job-shop scheduling problem*: Given is a set of *jobs* (trains) each has to go through a set of *operations*.
 Operations conflict if they use the same *machine* (track segment).
 Each machine can only be used by one job at a time.
 The aim is, to assign conflict free entry times, such that the delay is minimized.
 A main complication comes form the *blocking* nature of the problem: a machine is only freed, when a job moved to the next.